Japan manufacturers' mood down again amid recession fears - Reuters Tankan

 "Orders have been put off notably.
 This usually happens when sales slow at our manufacturing clients.
 The economy seems to me to be in a downtrend," a manager at an electric machinery maker said in the survey, which companies answer anonymously.

+Reflecting the uncertain outlook, however, the index is seen falling again to 24 in January.

 The Reuters Tankan followed mixed readings in the last BOJ tankan on Oct.
-1 that showed big manufacturers' morale fell in the three months to September but the service sector's mood rose to a more than a two-decade high.

-The BOJ has stood pat since it expanded its massive monetary stimulus last October.
-Lingering fears of recession keep alive expectations for the central bank to act on Oct.
-30, when it reviews its long-term economic and price outlook.
+1, which showed big firms maintained their bullish capital expenditure plans for this fiscal year, although core machinery orders, a leading indicator of capital expenditure, have fallen in the past three months.

 (Reporting by Tetsushi Kajimoto; Editing by Eric Meijer)